Ezka77/xen-orchestra-ce/README.md

 See https://xen-orchestra.com for information on Xen Orchestra

-## Running the app
+## Running the container

 ### From docker repo

 The most simple way is to use docker-compose.
-Redis is not in this docker, so we need to connect XOA to a Redis database.
+Redis is not in this docker, so we need to connect XOA-CE to a Redis database, the docker-compose file in the github repos will take care of this and assure persistance.

 ```
 git clone https://github.com/Ezka77/xen-orchestra-ce.git